Operation Jay: Operation

 On the morning of 26 June the 2/4 Marines and 2/1 Marines reinforced by Company L, 3/4 Marines renewed their attack on Ap Chinh An and Mỹ Phú, however only a few rearguard troops remained in the hamlets as the main body had withdrawn during the night.
-By dusk the Marines had gained control of both hamlets and they spent the next 2 days methodically clearing the hamlets and the surrounding areas.
+By dusk the Marines had gained control of both hamlets and they spent the next two days methodically clearing the hamlets and the surrounding areas.
 Marine losses to date were 23 dead, while the bodies of 82 PAVN had been recovered and a further 200 were estimated to have been killed.
-On 29 June the operation was reduced to a 1 battalion operation, with 2/4 Marines taking over responsibility for the entire operational area and the other units being redeployed.
+On 29 June the operation was reduced to a one battalion operation, with 2/4 Marines taking over responsibility for the entire operational area and the other units being redeployed.

 At 08:30 on 29 June the VC 802nd Battalion ambushed a 28 vehicle 2nd Battalion, Vietnamese Marines convoy on Route 1 northwest of Phong Điền, hitting 10 trucks.
 The Marines dismounted and moved east to the shelter of a railway berm, but the VC also occupied positions east of Route 1 and unleashed heavy fire on the Marines, wiping out their command group.
-The Marines were split into 2 perimeters and called for support and within minutes air and artillery strikes began hitting the VC ambush positions forcing the VC to withdraw.
+The Marines were split into two perimeters and called for support and within minutes air and artillery strikes began hitting the VC ambush positions forcing the VC to withdraw.
 To the east of the railway line the VC were able to withdraw into thick forest, but to the west of Route 1 they had to withdraw across open ground where they were exposed to Allied fire.
-Companies I and L, 3/4 Marines and ARVN 1st Division units converged on the ambush site killing 185 VC and capturing 9.
+Companies I and L, 3/4 Marines and ARVN 1st Division units converged on the ambush site killing 185 VC and capturing nine.
 The Vietnamese Marines had lost 42 dead in the initial ambush.

 Aftermath

-Operation Jay concluded on 2 July, the Marines had lost 24 killed, and the Marine Corps claimed that the Vietcong had lost 475 killed.
+Operation Jay concluded on 2 July, the Marines had lost 24 killed, the South Vietnamese Marines had lost 42 killed and the Marine Corps claimed that the VC had lost 475 killed.